LSU-UE4/UE5-Level-Design/moving-platform/README.md

 ##### `Step 6.`\|`UE5LD`| :small_orange_diamond: :small_blue_diamond:

-Run the game and you can jump on the platform.
+Return to **Selection Mode** and run the game and you can jump on the platform.
 Make any changes you see fit, but I am happy with mine!
-I see a red error and switch back to **Select Mode**.

 ![no collision on platform](images/jumpOnPlatform.png)